DigitalGeographyLab/mobitwin-edgebundling/README.md

 | ---- | :----- | :---------- | :---------- |
 | ID code of origin | ID code of destination | ID made of origin and destination codes joined by an underscore (_) | Integer/floating point number of flow strength |

+N.B.: The ID codes of origins and destinations have to match the IDs of your centroid file.

 ## Usage

 Clone this repository, and run the tool by typing in the following command: